 In this longer than usual post, I do a very detailed microscope analysis of various V60, chemex and siphon paper and cloth filters.

 In this post, I discuss the physics of extraction by percolation and immersion and how they lead to very different taste profiles.

-[Edit April 20 2021: Chris Satterlee generously developed install packages for both OS X and Windows here !
+[Edit April 20 2021: Chris Satterlee generously developed install packages for both OS X here and Windows here !
+His full GitHub repo is here.
 I’m very thankful for this help (it’s not straightforward at all to do this).]
-[Edit April 25 2019: Please note this is not an iPhone or Android app, and I have no plans to release it asContinue reading “An App to Measure your Coffee Grind Size Distribution”
+[Edit April 25 2019: Please note this is not an iPhone or Android app, and IContinue reading “An App to Measure your Coffee Grind Size Distribution”

 I recently wrote about the detailed explanations and calculations behind the equations we use to estimate average extraction yield from coffee concentration (often called TDS) measured with refractometers.
 If you have not seen this discussion, I highly recommend reading it before you start reading this blog post, as it introduces a lot of the conceptsContinue reading “A More Accurate Way to Calculate Average Extraction Yield”

 Since I received the VST Coffee Lab III refractometer thanks to Vince Fedele’s generosity, I started logging the concentration (in % TDS) of every coffee I brew.
 This allows you to calculate the average extraction yield of your brew, which represents the fraction of your coffee beans by mass that was dissolved in your brewContinue reading “Measuring and Reporting Extraction Yield”